-Five Singaporean scientists have since returned under the Returning Singaporean Scientists Scheme.
+Six Singaporean scientists have since returned under the Returning Singaporean Scientists Scheme.
 They are:

 Professor Chua Nam Hai, world-renowned for his contributions to plant biology and biotechnology, is Andrew W. Mellow Professor and Head of Plant Molecular Biology at Rockefeller University.
-He has returned to Singapore to establish his research activities in the Temasek Life Sciences Laboratory.
+He has returned to Singapore to establish his research activities at the Temasek Life Sciences Laboratory.
 His new research programme could potentially impact Singapore’s food security R&D as well as in the area of synthetic biology and enzyme engineering.

 Professor Peh Li-Shiuan was Professor of Electrical Engineering and Computer Science at Massachusetts Institute of Technology, and Associate Director for Outreach of the Singapore-MIT Alliance of Research & Technology (SMART).
 She has returned to Singapore and is currently the Provost Chair Professor at NUS’ Department of Computer Science.
 With her prior research contributions spanning from low-power chip design to user trials of smart cities applications, she provides research leadership on moving towards the Internet-of-Things (IOT) at NUS.